ud-cis-discord/ud-cis-discord.github.io/pages/Getting Started.md

 When you verify, Sage may let you know that you've been automatically enrolled in this class.
 If you have been automatically enrolled, great, you can skip the rest of this section.
-If Sage didn't tell you that you were enrolled in this course, simply send `s;enroll 000` in <span style="color:#7289DA">#sages_place</span>.
-Sage will enroll you in this class and you'll be given access to our classes channels.
+If Sage didn't tell you that you were enrolled in this course, simply head over to <span style="color:#7289DA">#role_select</span> and find your course(s) in the dropdown menu.
+Sage will enroll you into any course you select and you'll be given access to their course channels.
 If you are taking more than one CISC class that is using Discord, don't worry, you can enroll in as many classes as you need.

 * * *